Exclusion for infectious diseases - keeping sick children away from others

 - and to a lesser extent, the severity of the disease.

-It is important to remember that any child who feels unwell should not be at school, childcare etc
+It is important to remember that any child who feels unwell should not be at school, preschool, childcare, and any other place where they could pass on the infection:

 - to help protect other children and staff